Want more relevant content? Let us know what year you will graduate high school.

 Thus, consider this a reminder: think carefully about each of the activities that you claim as extracurriculars, and be prepared to discuss at least one thing you have learned from doing each of them.
 While admissions committees are certainly interested in hearing about the content of your work and will be impressed if you have had significant achievements in your academic pursuits, they are equally interested in hearing about what you have learned from these activities beyond your ostensible accomplishments.
 Colleges are looking to build a class of students who learn readily and are eager to contribute their experiences to the campus community.

 Thinking Outside the Box

 You may notice that these criteria are fairly open-ended.
-Indeed, we want to emphasize that there are many extracurriculars beyond the obvious (like playing a sport, participating in a school club, or writing for the school newspaper, to name a couple).
+Indeed, we want to emphasize that there are many extracurriculars beyond the obvious (like playing a sport, participating in a school club, or writing for the school newspaper, to name a few).
 Indeed, by our definition, anything from maintaining sustained membership in a community organization (like a church), to volunteering in your community, to working a job can count as an extracurricular activity.

 Self-driven pastimes can count as well—like writing a book or making movies—if you can confidently say that you regularly devote time to these endeavors.

-Finally, if you pursue education outside of school, such as taking weekly piano lessons or attending regular classes at a language center in your city or town, you should be sure to include that as an extracurricular as well.
+Finally, if you pursue education outside of school, such as taking weekly piano lessons or attending regular classes at a language center in your city or town, be sure to include that as an extracurricular as well.